-Note: This recipe is especially for kids who need a gluten-free diet.
-Kids who need a gluten-free diet must avoid foods that contain gluten, a type of protein found in many foods.
+Note: This recipe is especially for kids on a gluten-free diet, who must avoid foods that contain gluten, a type of protein found in many foods.

 This healthy, gluten-free dessert is also a good source of calcium.